chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 ## Augmentation and Symbiosis

 I think J.C.R.
-Licklider's "[Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html)" and Douglas Engelbart's "[Augmenting Human Intellect](https://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf)" are two of the most misunderstood visions in today's technology discourse.
-Both believed in symbiosis as a way to help humans evolve and adapt in pace with technology, and that technology would in turn reward us with more skills to extend our activities.
+Licklider's "[Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html)" and Douglas Engelbart's "[Augmenting Human Intellect](https://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf)" are two of the most misunderstood pioneers in today's technology discourse.
+Both believed in symbiosis as a way to help humans evolve and adapt in pace with technology, and technology would in turn reward us with a more purposeful life.

-Licklider wrote:

 > The human operators are responsible mainly for functions that it proved infeasible to automate.
 Such systems [...] are not symbiotic systems.
 They are "semi-automatic" systems, systems that started out to be fully automatic but fell short of the goal.
+> -- J.C.R.
+Licklider

 Christina Engelbart, [reflecting on her father's work](https://www.dougengelbart.org/content/view/183/153/), noted:

 > [...] with the explosive emergence of digital technology, the technical elements would shoot way ahead of the non-technical and cause a trend toward automating rather than augmenting peoples' activities.
 It would be necessary, therefore, to accelerate the co-evolutionary process, which means purposefully focusing in on the potential of human processes in concert with technological possibilities, with a special focus on those that serve to improve our collective capabilities.

-But technologies in our time have distorted these ideas into fearless enhancement of human body and brain, driven by capitalistic and individualistic pursuit of efficiency and productivity.
-In current AI discourse, I don't hear enough about "human processes" or "collective capabilities."
-Instead, we're sold the idea that full automation may lead to universal basic income.
-It's a world void of human interests but filled with economic incentives.
-That kind of augmentation is amputation.
+In current AI discourse, I'm not hearing "human processes" or "collective capabilities."
+Technologies in our time have distorted these ideas into fearless enhancement of human body and brain, driven by greed and ego.
+We're sold the idea that full automation may lead to universal basic income.
+But in a world void of human interests, augmentation is amputation.

 ## The Metaphor Problem

-Programming as conquering the world is a terrible metaphor, yet it's preached everywhere.
+Programming as conquering the world is a terrible metaphor, yet it's preached everywhere as the only narrative.
 We started with AI defeating humans in chess and Go.
-AI labs release models that compete for medals in mathematics, as reported in [Nature](https://www.nature.com/articles/d41586-025-02343-x).
+AI labs release models that [compete for medals](https://www.nature.com/articles/d41586-025-02343-x) in mathematics.
 We call benchmarks "[Humanity's Last Exam](https://agi.safe.ai/)", framing AI against humanity.
 Our fantasy toward AI is plagued with dystopian visions of takeover, warfare, automation, hallmarked by the "high tech low life" world of cyberpunk.

 A recent conversation with [Pat](https://www.media.mit.edu/people/patpat/overview/), a visionary technologist at MIT, and [Phoom](https://poom.dev/), a brilliant hacker-philosopher-entrepreneur, inspired me to write this article.
 We spoke about the future of programming and agreed on the need for a different vision.
-What if we chose different metaphors?
+I'm curious, what if we can choose a different metaphor for programming?

+What if programming were **gardening**: planting seeds of small ideas, caring for them by making connections and developing constraints, cross-breeding concepts, harvesting more ideas that lead to action plans?

 What if programming were **cartography**: visualizing known territories throughout history and lineage, highlighting frontiers according to the zone of proximal development, expanding territory by documenting new learning?

-What if programming were **gardening**: planting seeds of small ideas, caring for them by making connections and developing constraints, cross-breeding concepts, harvesting more ideas that lead to action plans?

 What if programming were **sculpting**: starting with a lump of raw data, using hands-on techniques like shaping, molding, throwing, turning to give it form, applying digital techniques like data cleaning, filtering, grouping, extracting, then baking to yield the final form?

 Each metaphor unlocks different ways of thinking.
 Each suggests different tools, different communities, different values.
 Ursula K. Le Guin invited us to see technology development as a [carrier bag rather than a weapon](https://theanarchistlibrary.org/mirror/u/uk/ursula-k-le-guin-the-carrier-bag-theory-of-fiction.pdf).
-I want to extend that invitation to programming itself.
+I want to extend that invitation to all the programmer optimists.

 ## A Different Vision

-I've started research at the Media Lab with a vision to create a new programming paradigm that reflects my beliefs about programming as art and craft, and the practice of which should lead to personal growth and community building.
-I started with a vague feeling in "[The Last of Programmers, the First of Artists](https://stackdiver.com/posts/the-last-of-programmers-the-first-of-artists/)."
-I want to bring new perspectives to clarify:
+I've started research at the Media Lab with a vision to create a new programming paradigm that reflects my beliefs about programming as art and craft, that serves as the tool for personal growth and community building.
+I started with an inkling in "[The Last of Programmers, the First of Artists](https://stackdiver.com/posts/the-last-of-programmers-the-first-of-artists/)."
+I'm expanding that into a rounded vision:

-From **learning science**: revisiting constructivist learning, asking how we use language as a tool to encourage learning, and specifically why there's so little research interest in adult learning.
+From **learning**: revisiting constructivist learning, asking how we use language as a tool to encourage learning, and specifically why there's so little interest in adult learning.

 From **linguistics**: examining the purpose of programming languages and natural languages, exploring their synergy.

-From **technical** perspectives: understanding properties of LLMs (fuzzy, probabilistic, associative through embeddings, contextual) and elements of programming language design (syntax, semantics).
+From **technical** perspectives: investigate properties of LLMs (fuzzy, probabilistic, associative through embeddings, contextual) and elements of programming language design (syntax, semantics).

 From **philosophy**: questioning the purpose of programming (simulation, expression, existence), considering individuation, examining human conditions and whether our happiness is rooted in our ability to create.

+From **art**: challenging the received notion of programming, shaping critical narratives in art and technology.

 ## The Porcelain to Come

-Alan Kay wrote in his 1984 [article on computer software](https://worrydream.com/refs/Kay_1984_-_Computer_Software.pdf):
+Alan Kay wrote in his [1984 article on computer software](https://worrydream.com/refs/Kay_1984_-_Computer_Software.pdf):

 > It is software that gives form and purpose to a programmable machine, much as a sculptor shapes clay.